- lithesome (adj.)

 - liverwort (n.)

 - late Old English lifenwyrt, from lifer (see liver (n.1)) + wyrt (see wort).
 A loan-translation of Medieval Latin hepatica.
 Applied to various plants with liver-shaped leaves or that were used to treat liver disorders.
-Cf. German leberkraut.
+Similar formation in German leberkraut.

 - liverwurst (n.)